Extra-Time Record

 Notes

-England have played eighteen extra-time matches, winning four and losing three with the remaining eleven ending in draws.
-Ten of the eleven extra-time draws went to penalty kick shootouts, formally known as "kicks from the penalty mark," the post-match procedure used since 1982 to determine which team advances and which is eliminated at the knockout stage of a tournament when a match remains drawn at the end of extra-time.
-England were successful in only three of these ten penalty kick shootouts; the other seven ended in England's elimination from the tournament.
+England have played twenty extra-time matches, winning five and losing three with the remaining twelve ending in draws.
+Eleven of the twelve extra-time draws went to penalty kick shootouts, formally known as "kicks from the penalty mark," the post-match procedure used since 1982 to determine which team advances and which is eliminated at the knockout stage of a tournament when a match remains drawn at the end of extra-time.
+England were successful in only four of these eleven penalty kick shootouts; the other seven ended in England's elimination from the tournament.

 Extra-time is the traditional method used to try to produce a winning team after the play over regulation time of 90 minutes has ended in a draw at the knockout stage of a tournament.
 The competition rules for the World Cup and the European Championship have provided for extra-time in elimination matches since the inception of these two tournaments.